 Cat hang leg press

-This relatively harmless looking movement exposes one of the weakest links in many people’s climb-up.
-The cat hang leg press is perfect for developing two key parts of the climb-up; a stronger grip and the ability to push straight into the wall through your feet (not down).
-When you have a weak grip and/or when your feet slip while you do a climb-up, you will struggle to do this movement with power and efficiency, no matter how much upper body pulling strength you have.
-The reason this movement is key for developing parkour-specific grip strength is that it increases the difficulty of a regular cat hang grip by making it harder to hold on as you straighten your legs and elevate your hips.
+If you have weak grip and/or your feet slip, you will struggle to control the cat hang leg press, no matter how strong you are.
+The reason this movement is key for developing parkour-specific grip strength is that it increases the difficulty of a regular cat hang grip by making it harder to hold on as you straighten legs + elevate hips.
 This is the difference between a positive grip (like in a cat hang with your body close to the wall) and a less positive or even negative grip (more like the straight-legged position in this video).
+As you gain an understanding of positive/negative grip and applying it to movements like the cat hang leg press, you will start to learn how to manipulate your hands/wrists/arms into a more positive grip, even when your body’s pushed farther away from the wall.

-Slightly harder than a basic push-up, the wall dip is a more specific and useful upper body pushing movement for parkour.
-A stronger wall dip will also improve movements such as vaults and the second half of a muscle-up or climb-up.
-If you can easily do 10+ wall dips with perfect form, begin working on more challenging progressions.
+Harder than a basic push-up, a wall dip is an upper body strength movement that’s highly specific to parkour.
+Stronger wall dips will also improve movements like vaults and the second half of a climb-up or muscle-up.
+If you can easily do 8-10+ wall dips with good form, begin working on more challenging progressions.
+If you can’t do a wall dip yet, start with something easier.

 Cat hang pull-up

-As the final part of the climb-up, top-outs are an essential skill for beginners to practice.
-A top-out is a full body movement that requires an explosive leg kick, a tight tuck, and a powerful pop through the arms.
-At first, you may need to land one or two legs to the side of your hands on top of the wall but eventually, work up to landing both feet symmetrically between your hands.
+As the final part of the climb-up, top-outs are a key skill for all levels to continue practicing in some way/shape/form.
+A top-out is an explosive full-body movement that requires a quick leg kick, a tight tuck, and a powerful pop through the arms/shoulders.
+At first, you may need to land 1 or 2 legs to the side of your hands on top of the wall but eventually, work up to landing both feet symmetrically between your hands.

 Cat hang knee drive